-Step 1: Back Out Old Nails
+Step 1: Pull Out the Old Nails

-Likewise, if the nails are in bad shape, there’s a chance you’ll strip or break the heads in the process.
+Likewise, if the nails themselves are in bad shape, there’s a chance you’ll strip or break the heads in the process.

 Throw the old nail away so no one steps on it!

-Step 2: Select Screws
+Step 2: Use the Correct Screws

-Just measure the removed nail to see how long it is.
+To do this, measure the removed nail to see how long it is.
 Chances are it’ll be in the 2-1/2″ to 3″ range.

-If you’re deck is topped with 5/4 deck boards (which are 1″ thick), then the nails will probably be 2-1/2″.
+Your deck may be topped with 5/4 deck boards (which are 1″ thick).
+If so, the nails are probably 2-1/2″.
 Replace them with 3″ screws.
-If your deck is topped with 2x framing lumber (which is 1-1/2″ thick), you’ll probably need 3-1/2″ screws.
+In the same vein, if your deck is topped with 2x framing lumber (which is 1-1/2″ thick), use 3-1/2″ screws.

-Step 3: Drive Screws
+Step 3: Drive the Screws